Potomac Pedalers Backroads Century

-We got back to the parking lot which marked our halfway rest stop.
+We got back to the parking lot at the school which marked our halfway rest stop.
 It had warmed up to 65 degrees so I could remove my jacket and put it back in the van.
-Heck, I was soaked at that point.
+Heck, I was soaked with sweat at that point.

 The route was designed as a north 50 mile loop into West Virginia to the edge of Charles Town.
-The southern 50 mile loop went to Boyce, Millwood, and south of US 50.
+The southern 50 mile loop went to Boyce, Millwood, and south of US 50, all in Virginia.

 We rolled out and I was with them again.
 Before our next rest stop our group split.
 And I made the split.
 I kept wondering why the heck I was with the front five riders while seven others dropped off the pace.
 We reorganized at the rest stop and a dozen of us rolled out together.

 We had some climbs and here I dropped back with three other riders.
 I can climb and finish the steep hills but when the young racers hit the 3-4% half-mile grades I can’t always keep their 20 mph pace especially after having ridden 70 miles.